 This is a volunteer opportunity for architects.
-That said, we will make design plans available for sale through our network of homebuilders and split the revenue from usage-based license fees between our organization and the architect.
+There is obvious market value to this work, so we will make design plans available for sale through our network of home builders and split the revenue from usage-based license fees between our organization and the architect.

 We all have strengths and we all have weaknesses.
 Universal design is arguably impossible to do really well without leaning on the strengths of others.
 The reason for this is because we all have different education, experiences, and biases about what matters and what doesn’t matter.

 If the objective of universal design (as a process) is to create usability for all people, to the greatest extent possible, without the need for adaptation, then collaboration is the best option.
 It’s not easy, especially recognizing that “too many cooks in the kitchen” can result in poor outcomes.

 Our collaborative process involves two key groups:

 - A small team of specialists (health professionals) who have a deep understanding of a broad range of physical, sensory, and cognitive impairments and how an environment can affect the different ways everyday activities are performed.